Skip to Content

 Part 2 - How Does Language Affect Your Organisation?

-When we view an organisation from a perspective of language, metaphor and representation, as suggested by Julian Day and Mike Jackson, we discover that the language spoken by many of the top management teams in organisations today, supports the view of being leaders in control of an organisation.
+When we view an organisation from a perspective of language, metaphor and representation, as suggested by Julian Day and Mike Jackson, we discover that the language spoken by many of the top management teams in organisations today supports the view of being leaders in control of an organisation.

-When we look at the beliefs senior management have about themselves we see that they talk the language of ’empowerment and initiative’ but often the actions of their senior team can contradict this language.
-It may be possible that the rest of their middle management mimic this by speaking the language of co-creation when in fact they too are not walking the talk.
+When we look at the beliefs senior management have about themselves, we see that they talk the language of ’empowerment and initiative’, but often the actions of their senior team can contradict this language.
+It may be possible that the rest of their middle management mimic this by speaking the language of co-creation when, in fact, they too are not walking the talk.

+In “experiments” done in organisations, we found that where new language was developed through workshops and collaboration, the language never seems to permeate upwards, only downwards through the organisation.
 The modes of representation (reports, posters, meetings) are a further clue to the dynamics that abound in any organisation.
-Once again, any information that does not ‘fit’ into the understanding of the senior management team is usually either re-represented or in some cases discarded.
+Once again, any information that does not ‘fit’ into the understanding of the senior management team is usually either re-represented or, in some cases, discarded.

 We need to understand more about the way a corporation manages the language they use.
-Disempowerment through language is an easy trap to fall into and it only alienates groups of people within an organisation.
+Disempowerment through language is an easy trap to fall into, and it only alienates groups of people within an organisation.

 Whilst research in this area is ongoing, we have managed to use some of Julian Day’s work to create methods to test the validity of the language used by leaders, managers and even employees.
 In a sense, we can test whether people walk the talk.